A Branch-and-Price Algorithm Enhanced by Decision Diagrams for the Kidney Exchange Problem: Introduction

-Motivated by practical settings for which $K \ge 4$ along with long chains \citep{CaKEPFoundations}, previous studies showing the value of the latter \citep{Ashlagi2012, Dickerson2012, Ding2018}, the increasing number of participants in KPDPs, and space for improvement in state-of-the-art approaches, we propose a new solution technique for the KEP.
-Particularly, this paper makes the following contributions:
+Therefore, motivated by practical settings for which $K \ge 4$ along with long chains \citep{CaKEPFoundations, Ashlagi2021}, previous studies showing the value of long chains \citep{Ashlagi2012, Dickerson2012, Ding2018}, the increasing number of participants in KPDPs, and space for improvement in state-of-the-art approaches, we develop a new solution technique for the KEP.
+Particularly, we make the following contributions: